Mormon views on evolution: Gordon B. Hinckley

 In a 1997 speech at an Institute of Religion in Ogden, Utah, church president Gordon B. Hinckley said: "People ask me every now and again if I believe in evolution.
 I tell them I am not concerned with organic evolution.
 I do not worry about it.
-I passed through that argument long ago."
-In 1997, Hinckley published his earlier teachings wherein he contrasts "organic evolution" with the evolution and improvement of individuals: In the late 1990s, Hinckley recalled his university studies of anthropology and geology to reporter Larry A. Witham: "'Studied all about it.
+I passed through that argument long ago." wherein he contrasts "organic evolution" with the evolution and improvement of individuals: In the late 1990s, Hinckley recalled his university studies of anthropology and geology to reporter Larry A. Witham: "'Studied all about it.
 Didn't worry me then.
 Doesn't worry me now'", insisting that the church only requires the belief that Adam was the first man of '"what we would call the human race."'
 In 2004, an official church magazine printed a quote from Hinckley from a 1983 speech where he expressed a similar sentiment.

 Statements from apostles

 In the early 1900s, many general authorities, specifically those with science backgrounds, subscribed to the idea of an old earth, yet most of them rejected Darwinism.
 Joseph Fielding Smith and other general authorities were against the old earth theory as well as Darwin's theory of evolution.
 Individual leaders of the church have expressed a variety of personal opinions on biological evolution and as such these do not necessarily constitute official church doctrine.